fix cmap command

 If you want the potential energy associated with the CMAP terms forces to be included in the total potential energy of the system (the quantity being minimized), you MUST enable the fix_modify energy option for this fix.

 This fix can only be used if LAMMPS was built with the MOLECULE package.
-See the Making LAMMPS section for more info on packages.
+See the Build package doc page for more info.